Feminism in Greece: After 1950

 From the 1950s onward, Greece, was a nation state.
 Newly out from underneath the Ottoman Empire's rule of the last 4 centuries, the Greek population experienced peace, but a new question arose about how to further direct the country in its newfound freedom.
 The desire to westernize, while also reinvigorate Greek cultures and traditions manifested.
 Soon rose the question of what exactly to do with the roles already present in society, specifically the role of women, coined the "women question".
 Feminism and more progressive views on women's rights became popular, as did Eurocommunism, causing tension.

-In 1952, Law 2159 was enacted, giving women the right to vote.
+In 1952, Law 2159 was enacted, allowing women the right to vote.
 The first general election in which a woman could vote was held in 1956.

 From the 1960's onward, women's employment in the service sector experienced a sharp increase, as did women's access to higher education.
 By the 1970s, the number of degrees awarded to women increased from 27,000 to 60,000.
 However, this was still about 40% of the number of degrees awarded to men.

 Change in sexual norms and practices began in the 1970s.
 It became more common and widely accepted for women to flirt and mingle with men before marriage.
 However, the practice of young unmarried women requiring an escort from a male relative was still prevalent, as well as honor crimes based on a woman's reputation.
 Birth control, while gaining traction in most of Europe at this time, did not immediately take off in Greece.
 Instead abortions were very popular among Greek women, and though the practice was illegal, abortion numbers increased rapidly in the 1960s and 1970s.

 Despite the invigoration of feminist thought and questioning, marriage remained the predominant goal for women.
-However, this only applied to heterosexual relationships as homosexuality was still disapproved of.
+However, this only applied to heterosexual relationships as homosexuality was (and mostly still is) disapproved of.

 In the late 1970s to the early 1980s, there was an influx of feminist magazines and student groups not affiliated or motivated by a certain political party, despite the historical tension between Eurocommunism and the feminist movement.
 One such magazine was Skoupa, which drew attention to the problematic nature of tying femininity to motherhood and the expectation on women to desire children.
 They also critiqued medical conferences in which women were encouraged to no use contraceptive pills, and regularly published facts and statistics regarding abortion and contraception featuring data from all over Europe.

 By the mid-1980s, family law that had been deemed discriminatory against women had been revised and the government had begun to enact some of the change demanded by Greek Feminists.
 Abortion was legalized in 1986.